dondido/express-mongoose-passport-token-login/README.md

 Once user logs out, session will be destroyed and user will be redirected to home page.

+This app provides a "Remember Me" feature that saves the user's session data allowing them to bypass the login screen whenever they revisit the site (their authenticated state is persisted beyond the immediate scope of use).
+If "Remember me" checkbox on the login page is selected, the session expiration will be extended to a week and otherwise it is just treated as a normal window session that does not have an explicit expiration date and will therefore forcibly expire when the browser is closed.

-By employing the practice of progressive enhancement the app honoured accessibility while taking advantage of cutting edge technology.
+By employing the practice of progressive enhancement the app honours accessibility while taking advantage of cutting edge technology.
 It’s the best of both worlds.

 ## Installation